Camino Frances Day 3 – Zabaldiki to Puente la Reina

 4. Take is steady and get your ‘camino’ legs

 We are staying in the Albergue Puente la Reina which is a really nice albergue and we even managed to get 2 rooms so Bob the Pilgrim has his own room tonight.
-We showered and washed some clothes, hung them out to dry and set off out to get a few beers and play some cards.

 It was a Sunday afternoon in Puente la Reina, the sun was shining and all the locals were out socialising.
 We were at one bar taking it all in as the locals were singing songs, drinking and having fun.
-A real local experience and one that I hope happens as we walk the length of the Camino Frances.

 Albergue Puente la Reina